akibahmed229/nixos/README.md

 ## Installation Steps

-Make sure change your username and hostname in the flake.nix file

-2. **Install NixOS**
+1. **Install NixOS**

-To install NixOS on the mounted partitions, follow these steps:

 ```bash
 sudo su
 nix-shell -p git --command 'nix run github:akibahmed229/nixos#akibOS --experimental-features "nix-command flakes"'
 ```

-Note: During the installation process, akibOS will prompt for the disk identifier (`/dev/sdX`) , hostname and the username.
-Replace `sdX` with the appropriate disk identifier for your system.
+Note: During the installation process, [akibOS](./pkgs/shellscript/akibOS.nix) will prompt for the disk identifier (`/dev/sdX`) , hostname and the username.
+Replace `sdX` with the appropriate disk identifier for your system. also replace `hostname` with your desired hostname and `username` with your desired username.

 Congratulations!
 You have successfully installed NixOS with a Btrfs filesystem.
 Enjoy your fault-tolerant, advanced feature-rich, and easy-to-administer system!